-The building that presents a contemporary insertion into Collingwood, however, takes a variety of formal, material and construction cues from its many historic neighbours.
+Located in the historically and culturally vibrant suburb of Collingwood, known for its old warehouses and industrial character, 51 Langridge presents a contemporary insertion into its context.
+However, it takes a variety of formal material and construction cues from its many historic neighbours.

-51 Langridge as a highly sustainable and contextually relevant design promoting health and wellbeing.
-Initiatives including multiple double height gardens, extensive end-of-trip facilities and bicycle parking, prioritised cycling pathways, as well as solar energy capture, green breakout spaces, rainwater harvesting and a productive rooftop garden have been incorporated.
-The rooftop and all floors can be accessed either by lift or as has been encouraged, by an external stair that runs the entire height of the building.
+The building epitomises our stance on workplace design - highly sustainable and contextually relevant design that promotes the health and wellbeing of workers.
+Initiatives include multiple double-height gardens, extensive end-of-trip facilities and bicycle parking, prioritised cycling pathways, solar energy capture, green breakout spaces, rainwater harvesting and a productive rooftop garden.

-To the south of the building, a bold green stair runs to the rooftop.
-This creates a signature gesture on the boundary side of the building but also contributes significantly to the ethos of the project – as a workplace that promotes a walkable environment, incidental exercise and casual interactions.
+Externally a bold, green stair runs to the rooftop, creating a signature gesture on the boundary side of the building which also contributes significantly to the ethos of the project – as a workplace that puts wellness first.
+Fresh air and views over Collingwood and the Melbourne CBD provide an attractive alternative to the lift, encouraging incidental exercise and casual interactions.